Dirt Cheap Garden Ideas

 One of the least expensive ways to fill your garden with flowers,vegetables, and plants is to grow them from seed.

-Growing from seed can be the single most economical way to have lots of plants in a short time.
-They often are inexpensive, and the materials used to start them can be homemade ( pots or growing trays from household castoffs).
+Plant propagation, growing from seed can be the single most economical way to have lots of plants in a short time.
+They often are inexpensive, and the materials used to start them can be homemade (pots or growing trays from household castoffs).

 Besides dividing and growing from seeds, there are other means to propagate plants- even expensive ones like named rare evergreens.